hec9527/jsonp/readme.md

   - `params` (`String`) name of the query string parameter to specify the callback
   - `timeout` （`Number`） a time limit in milliseconds for the call (default: 60*1000)
   - `data` （`Object`） Other query strings, note that the key with the same name as callback will be ignored
+- `callback` （`Function`）the callback of request, first params is error info, and the second is response data

 ## License